Volodymyr Pylypchuk: Early life and education

-He had studied in the Scientific Research Institute of industrial and building materials USSR during 1982 and 1985 for the post-graduate work on his dissertation in Economics which he defended in 1985 receiving the degree of Candidate of Science (roughly Ph.D. equivalent).
+He studied at the Scientific Research Institute of industrial and building materials USSR during 1982 and 1985 for the post-graduate work on his dissertation in Economics which he defended in 1985 receiving the degree of Candidate of Science (roughly Ph.D. equivalent).

-A year later, Pylypchuk became a senior lector of economics at The Rivne National University of Water and Environmental Engineering.
+A year later, Pylypchuk became a senior lecturer of economics at The Rivne National University of Water and Environmental Engineering.

 He became a full member of the Academy of Economic Sciences of Ukraine in 1993.

-In 1994 Pylypchuk studied at the Institute of Economics in.
-Boulder (Colorado, USA) training program of government leading cadres for Ukraine market economy.
+In 1994 Pylypchuk studied at the Institute of Economics in Boulder (Colorado, US) training program for government-leading cadres for Ukraine's market economy.